 Zaia Research Group

+We also work on understanding how respiratory viruses evolve to escape the human immune system.
 Viral glycoproteins recognize host cell surfaces and mediate host-viral membrane fusion.
-Despite the availability of genetic sequencing and X-ray structural data, there is little understanding of the mature structures of viral glycoproteins.
-We are developing workflows for viral glycoproteomics and applying them to influenza A glycoproteins.
+Despite the availability of genetic sequencing and three-dimensional structures, there is little understanding of the mature structures of viral glycoproteins predict viral antigenic and immunogenic properties.
+We are developing workflows for viral glycoproteomic analysis and applying them evolution in influenza A and SARS-CoV-2 glycoproteins.